 - Sending letters, email, making phone calls, passing notes or communicating racist, insulting, intolerant, or disrespectful messages in any way whatsoever.
 This would include using the internet or other communication devices to intimidate, bully, harass or embarrass, other students or Saint Francis employees;

 - Defacing the property of another, or school property, including defacing property with any form of racist, intolerant, humiliating or insulting language, symbols, drawings or pictures;

-- Sexual harassment defined as: any unwanted or unwelcome sexual behavior that makes a person feel uncomfortable or interferes with a person’s school day or school related activity.
+- Sexual harassment defined as: any unwanted or unwelcome sexual behavior that makes a person feel uncomfortable or interferes with a person’s school day or school related activity, or occurs through social media.
 Specific examples of sexual harassment include but are not limited to: